Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Finally, some ENVE wheelsets I’ve tested in the past have come through with hair-thin, 2-3mm long white lines in the carbon accumulated at random places along the rim’s spoke edge.
 While hardly visible unless you go around looking for such things (I do), I and some readers found this rather annoying and even worrisome.

-The issue turns out to be only a cosmetic one apparently caused by an oxidation side effect of the hardening agent used in the resin.
+The issue turns out to be only a cosmetic one, apparently caused by an oxidation side effect of the hardening agent used in the resin.
 While a sample size of one, the new SES 4.5 I tested had almost none of these white lines.
-ENVE is using a new resin in their new line of SES wheels that, in part, has enabled them to reduce the rim weight but also is supposed to address the oxidation issue that caused the white lines in the earlier resin.
+ENVE is using a new resin in their new line of SES wheels that, in part, has enabled them to reduce the rim weight but is also supposed to address the oxidation issue that caused the white lines in the earlier resin.

 We’ll keep an eye on this.
 Literally.

-The ENVE SES 4.5 price has gone up US$300 to US$2850 and current exchange rates make it RRP £3300, €3800 though often sells for less in those currencies.
-It is available using these links to recommended stores Competitive Cyclist, The Pros Closet, Bike Tires Direct, Merlin, Sigma Sports, and directly from ENVE.
+The ENVE SES 4.5 price has gone up US$300 to US$2850, and current exchange rates make it RRP £3350, €4000, though it often sells for less in those currencies.
+It is available using these links to recommended stores BTD (BikeTiresDirect), Performance Bike, Merlin, and Sigma Sports.
 It’s hard to justify – you’ll need to make peace with your own budget watchdogs – but it’s also hard to say no to a wheelset that still stands above its competition.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.

-23 comments
+43 comments

 • Thanks for another great review, Steve!